 ~ [A Blast from the Past :: Stardate December 21, 2012 was the date the Mayan calendar ran out, and we were not exactly sure if all of us would explode into a ball of fire – or not.
 Apparently we’ve lived to tell the tale… :o]

 Dang.
 It’s the end of the world and I was supposed to take my credit cards on a wild vacation!
-Well, maybe next time… ;o)
+Well, I’ll have to do a better job next time… ;o)

-Speaking of a wild trip, the little photo (above) has had quite a journey over the past years thanks to our friend Nancy Wisser over at the Clonehenge blog, and to thousands of shares through Facebook and Pinterest.
-We’ve been swamped with emails asking where to get it and how to do it so we got a how-to together for you here, in honor of the
+This year, we’ve been swamped with emails asking where to get it and how to do it so we got a how-to together for you here, in honor of the

 DIY – Make Your Own Miniature Stonehenge Garden